KingFeddy/amx-graph-anns/README.md

 GIST1M recall is lower at the same L=100 because the 960d graph is sparser (avg degree 24.3 vs 30.2) and search is harder; recall is tunable with higher L and does not affect sharing structure.
+(The 88.50% here is the T=128 peak-throughput run; the Track A comparison in Phase 9 uses an 88.31% baseline measured at T=32, L=100 — the same config the controller is benchmarked against.
+The small difference is thread-count / run variance, not an algorithmic change.)

 ### AMX GEMM Validation (Corrected)